gmontamat/pyaw-reporting/README.md

 This is neither an official [AdWords API](https://developers.google.com/adwords/api/) repository nor a clone of [AwReporting](https://github.com/googleads/aw-reporting).
 Consider using [AwReporting](https://github.com/googleads/aw-reporting) if you are a Java developer.

 When using this tool it is necessary to enable a DNS cache in your system, such as [nscd](http://man7.org/linux/man-pages/man8/nscd.8.html).
 This should eliminate DNS lookup problems when repeatedly calling the AdWords API server.
-On some Linux systems nscd is not enabled by default but it can be started with:
+In some Linux systems nscd is not enabled by default but it can be started with:

 <code># systemctl start nscd</code>